AbukDuot/Initial-software_BridgeHer/bridgeher-frontend/README.md

 # BridgeHer Backend

 ## Description
-The **BridgeHer Backend** powers the **BridgeHer Platform** — an inclusive digital learning and mentorship system that empowers women through **financial literacy, entrepreneurship, and digital skills education**.
+The **BridgeHer Platform** — an inclusive digital learning and mentorship system that empowers women through **financial literacy, entrepreneurship, and digital skills education**.
 It provides a secure RESTful API built with **Node.js**, **Express**, and **PostgreSQL**, supporting authentication, user profiles, course management, and progress tracking.

 This backend integrates with the [BridgeHer Frontend](https://github.com/abukmayen/bridgeher-frontend) built with **React + TypeScript**, ensuring a seamless learning experience.